NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/formatting/formatting-fonts.md

 ## Download your font

-You must download and use Noto Sans as the font for all of your letters, including <a href="https://notify.nhs.uk/using-nhs-notify/letters-in-other-languages" target="_blank">letters in other languages</a>.
+You must download and use Noto Sans as the font for all of your letters, including [letters in other languages]({% link pages/using-nhs-notify/letters-in-other-languages.md %}).
 If you’re sending letters in other languages that use different character sets, download Noto Sans in those languages.

-Go to <a href="https://fonts.google.com/noto/fonts" target="_blank">Noto Sans on Google Fonts</a> and choose the languages you need by selecting **Get font**.
+Go to [Noto Sans on Google Fonts](https://fonts.google.com/noto/fonts) and choose the languages you need by selecting **Get font**.
 Then select **Download all** to download Noto Sans to your device as a zip file.

 Noto Sans is a free font.